Poll: Which story are you most interested in the future? You can view the summaries below. Vote Now!

 Breaking the tethers that bind them, humanity must forge a sanctuary of their own making.
 One of an ever-distant utopia.

-Deus Ex Machina (Mass Effect and Starcraft)— They came out of nowhere.
+Meliora (Mass Effect and Starcraft)— They came out of nowhere.
 Like a swarm, it took almost no time for them to appear at every major system in the galaxy.
 Every defense we mustered, every soldier called to duty, was nearly overwhelmed at their presence.
 They did not negotiate.
 They did not slow.
 They never even told us a name.
 But somehow, suspiciously, high command knew what they were.
 Reapers, they would call them.
 Like it matters now.
-Conspiracy theories aside, the fight was still escalating, even a few months in the war.
+Conspiracy theories aside, the fight was still escalating, even a few months into the war.
 But here I am.
 On this ship, running away from the frontlines.
 Running away from my duty.
 I may not be the best example of a turian, but dammit, even someone like me has something to protect.
 But maybe, just maybe... that was the point.
 Being on this ship filled with refugees from all corners of the galaxy, I can at least rise up to the call for them.
 Besides, that Council spook, Nihlus, is here, so thank the spirits for that.

 Barely escaping with their lives, Garrus Vakarian had almost no time to think when he and a ship of a few thousand refugees were forced to warp away from their pursuers.
 Turians, asari, salarians, terrans, hanar, elcor, even a few quarians and drell, all stuffed together in a single ship to escape the encroaching apocalypse.
-And while quick thinking and random warp jumps saved their lives, it was times like these that reminded them just how big their galaxy truly is.
-Now they find themselves at the heart of an empire, negotiating with a civilization that was thought to be lost to time.
+And while quick thinking and random warp jumps saved their lives, it was times like these that reminded them just how big their galaxy truly was.
+Now they found themselves at the heart of an empire, negotiating with a civilization that was thought to be lost to time.
 Garrus could only hope that this "United Earth Directorate" were like the terrans he knew.

 Jaune Wick (RWBY and John Wick)— "I once saw him kill three men in a club... with a pencil, with a fucking pencil."